We caught up with celebrity baker John Whaite to talk Comfort, Cooking Schools & what he think's you'll all be baking in 2018!

 I haven’t asked for anything yet.
 I would really like a new kitchen in my new house, but that’s down to me, I’m afraid.
 The big man won’t provide that for me.

-I want to open a little area within the cookery school to offer supperclubs.
-A gorgeous paneled, low-lit dining room where strangers and friends can meet for unique dinners.
+I want to open a little area within the cookery school to offer supper clubs.
+A gorgeous panelled, low-lit dining room where strangers and friends can meet for unique dinners.
 Watch this space…